ericeilertson/safe_documentation/framework.md

 done through papers, presentations, blog posts, videos etc. In addition to educating the security industry, successful SRPs will have a history of publishing and maintaining the tools they use.

-A newly approved SRP will be given a one year probationary period to demonstrate their ability to produce quality reports.
+A newly approved SRP will be given a one-year probationary period to demonstrate their ability to produce quality reports.
 If approved by the TAC, subsequent endorsements will be for 1-3 years.
 Continued endorsement is not automatic, an SRP must be nominated and approved by the TAC.